Bhavesh2k5/Bhavesh2k5/README.md

 - 👋 Hi, I’m @Bhavesh2k5
-- 👀 I’m interested in fullstack💯
+- 👀 I’m interested in fullstack and data science💯
 - 🌱 I’m currently learning frontend development
-- 📫 How to reach me : @bhavesh2k5 on ig
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: i hate lizards

 <!---
 Bhavesh2k5/Bhavesh2k5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.